raspberrypilearning/chomp-the-cheese/en/step_6.md

-## What can I do now?
+## What next?

-There are lots of other machine learning and AI projects in the [xxx](https://projects.raspberrypi.org/en/raspberrypi/pathway-name) collection.
+You can find lots of other artificial intelligence (AI) and machine learning projects in the [xxx](https://projects.raspberrypi.org/en/raspberrypi/pathway-name) collection.